gprasad125/dsc180b/README.md

 - visuals:
     - `eda.py`: Generates summary visuals for the two cleaned dataframes going into modeling.
 Not the full EDA of the dataset.
 For that, check under `notebooks/EDA.ipynb`
 - notebooks:
     - `nb_functions.py`: All necessary functions for notebook report + visuals.
-Similar to the code in other folders with slight modifications
+Uses the code from other folders with slight modifications to fit an ipynb environment.

 ### 📜 Files: